JensKlimke/jk/docs/docker/https.md

 ## How It Works

-1. When the stack starts, Nginx creates self-signed certificates for initial startup
+1. When the stack starts, the nginx container automatically installs openssl if needed
+2. Nginx creates self-signed certificates for initial startup using openssl
-2. Certbot obtains Let's Encrypt certificates using the webroot method
+3. Certbot obtains Let's Encrypt certificates using the webroot method
-3. Nginx serves the services over HTTPS using the Let's Encrypt certificates
+4. Nginx serves the services over HTTPS using the Let's Encrypt certificates
-4. Certbot renews the certificates automatically every 12 hours if needed
+5. Certbot renews the certificates automatically every 12 hours if needed

 ## Troubleshooting